 Benefits of Living and Working in a Small Town

-Everyone knows New York, Washington D.C., San Francisco and Los Angeles carry high cost-of-living.
+Everyone knows New York, Washington D.C., San Francisco and Los Angeles carry a high cost of living.
 Rent in those cities is among the highest in the nation, and homeownership is out of reach for many.

-But you don't need to live in a major metropolitan area along one of the coasts to experience the budget-busting impact of high costs.
+You don't need to live in a major metropolitan area along one of the coasts to experience the budget-busting impact of high costs.
 Inland cities like Chicago, Atlanta, and Denver, also have relatively high costs of living as compared to many small towns dotted across the nation's landscape.

 Major cities also offer many career benefits, which offer the potential to earn a higher income.
 But this benefit depends on your industry.